Hurricane Katrina: Federal government

 Flanked by Michael Chertoff, Secretary of Homeland Security, left, and Secretary of Defense Donald Rumsfeld, President Bush meets with members of the Task Force on Hurricane Katrina Recovery on August 31, 2005.

 The United States Coast Guard began pre-positioning resources in a ring around the expected impact zone and activated more than 400 reservists.
 On August 27, it moved its personnel out of the New Orleans region prior to the mandatory evacuation.
 Aircrews from the Aviation Training Center, in Mobile, staged rescue aircraft from Texas to Florida.
 All aircraft were returning towards the Gulf of Mexico by the afternoon of August 29.
-Aircrews, many of whom lost their homes during the hurricane, began a round-the-clock rescue effort in New Orleans, and along the Mississippi and Alabama coastlines.

 President George W. Bush declared a state of emergency in selected regions of Louisiana, Alabama, and Mississippi on August 27.
 "On Sunday, August 28, President Bush spoke with Governor Blanco to encourage her to order a mandatory evacuation of New Orleans."
 However, during the testimony by former Federal Emergency Management Agency (FEMA) chief Michael Brown before a U.S. House subcommittee on September 26, Representative Stephen Buyer (R-IN) inquired as to why Bush's declaration of state of emergency of August 27 had not included the coastal parishes of Orleans, Jefferson, and Plaquemines.
 The declaration actually did not include any of Louisiana's coastal parishes, whereas the coastal counties were included in the declarations for Mississippi and Alabama.
-Brown testified that this was because Louisiana Governor Blanco had not included those parishes in her initial request for aid, a decision that he found "shocking".
-After the hearing, Blanco released a copy of her letter, which showed she had requested assistance for "all the southeastern parishes including the City of New Orleans" as well as specifically named 14 parishes, including Jefferson, Orleans, St. Bernard, and Plaquemines.

-Voluntary and mandatory evacuations were issued for large areas of southeast Louisiana as well as coastal Mississippi and Alabama.
-About 1.2 million residents of the Gulf Coast were covered under a voluntary or mandatory evacuation order.
+During congressional testimony, former FEMA director Michael Brown attributed the omission of several coastal Louisiana parishes from the declaration to Louisiana governor Kathleen Blanco, claiming that she had excluded them from her request.
+Blanco disputed Brown's testimony as “false and misleading”; her request sought assistance for all southeastern Louisiana parishes, including New Orleans.

+The Associated Press reported that federal officials warned President Bush before landfall that Katrina could 'breach levees', however the AP subsequently corrected that characterization, namely that the pre-landfall federal briefing warned about 'overtopping' not structural breach/failure.
+The first suggestion that levees could fail structurally occurred at 1:47 a.m. in a memo from the Homeland Security Operations Center to the White House Situation Room, six hours after the evacuation was already completed.

+Data provided by FEMA indicate that over 1.2 million people along the northern Gulf coast from southeastern Louisiana to Alabama were under some type of evacuation order.